cmessoftware/pygroup/README.md

-# pyalgebra
+# pygroup
-Lineal and abstract Python library
+Group theory with python.